rredford/YouTubeDataToRSS/README.md

 # YouTubeDataToRSS
-Converts youtube substructions data from "your data" into opml for import into rss feed program or website.\
+Converts youtube subscription data from "your data" into opml for import into rss feed program or website.\
 \
 This script needs python.\
 \